 I typically use deli-sliced turkey for this sandwich but you can easily swap in sliced pieces of turkey breast.

 Take your leftover roasted vegetables and spread them onto this flatbread!
-You could even add sautéed greens as well.
+You could even add sautéed greens or chopped roasted turkey as well.

-This hearty dish is a great way to use up any leftover Turkey, mashed potatoes, and vegetables or to savor those holiday flavors year round.
+This hearty dish is a great way to use up any leftover mashed potatoes, turkey, and other vegetables or to savor those holiday flavors year round.
+Throw in anything from Brussels sprouts to chopped green beans.

 In this recipe turkey sausage patties are served with crispy hickory-smoked bacon, melted nutty gouda cheese and homemade cranberry mayonnaise and topped with arugula on toasted sourdough bread.